© Crown copyright 2020

 Assisting customers who are digitally excluded, to build their confidence and capability to use HMRC’s online services for themselves.

-Providing specialist advice and taking referrals by phone or email from HMRC’s Extra Support team, and assisting customers who need independent advice and support with more complex tax issues, for example complicated PAYE issues, or claims for Special Relief and appeals.
+Providing specialist advice and taking referrals by phone or email from HMRC’s Extra Support teams and assisting customers who need independent advice and support with more complex tax issues, for example complicated PAYE issues, or claims for Special Relief, and appeals.

-To apply under ‘Specialist support and referrals’, your organisation would require the infrastructure and capability to handle about 700 referrals per year, and would be responsible for concluding individual cases.
+Your organisation would require the infrastructure and capability to handle in the region of 700 referrals per year and would be responsible for bringing individual cases to conclusion.

 The timeline for the funding round is:

-- we will acknowledge receipt of your application within 3 working days
+- we will acknowledge receipt of your application within 24 hours

-- 24 December 2019 – notification sent to successful applicants
+- week commencing 14 December 2020 – notification sent to successful applicants

 If your organisation applies for funding, you will need to demonstrate how your proposals align to support HMRC’s key strategic funding aims:

-We are looking for organisations that directly provide advice and support to those customers who, for various reasons, need extra help when interacting with HMRC.
+We are looking for organisations that directly provide advice and support to those customers who, for various reasons, need extra help at points in their lives when interacting with HMRC.

-To help HMRC identify and reduce barriers for our hard-to-reach customers and those who may need extra support to improve their experience.
+To help HMRC identify and reduce barriers for our hard to reach and vulnerable customers to improve their experience.

 Making it easier for intermediaries, including those in the VCS, to engage with us on a customer’s behalf.

-You will need to confirm that you satisfy all of the following criteria to be eligible to apply for grant funding from HMRC.
+You will need to confirm that you satisfy all of these criteria to be eligible to apply for grant funding from HMRC.

 - a registered charity